sultaniman/cheap-flights/README.md

 remove them using `mix vcr.delete --all` and re-run tests.

 There is a known [issue](https://github.com/parroty/exvcr/issues/58) of `ExVCR` failing to mock requests withing spawned processes so some test might become flaky.
+All relevant commands are under `mix vcr.*` you can find them all in the official documentation of `ExVCR`.

 ## 🧮 Code formatting